farmdawgnation/kafka-detective/docs/Combined+Pages.md

 The latest release of Kafka Detctive is **[0.7.1](https://github.com/farmdawgnation/kafka-detective/releases/tag/0.7.1)**.

+The scaladocs for the current release of the detective-api package, which is used for building custom functionality that plugs into Detective, can be found [here](/scaladocs/detective-api/0.7.1).

 ## Using Kafka Detective

 This section walks through deploying and using Kafka Detective in your environment.
 Each of the